smart48/smt-laravel/README.md

 And then you can check it using

 ```
-docker exec -it smt-laravel ash
+docker exec -it smt-laravel bash
 ```

 ## Docker Push